Learn how you can save on interest charges when you have a credit card that offers up to 55 days interest-free.

 Use this guide to find answers to the most common questions about interest-free days, compare credit cards with up to 55 days interest-free and learn about the key factors to be aware of when using an interest-free card.
-Feeling more visual?
-Check out our video explaining interest-free days, or look at a diagram showing how this feature works.

-Key definitions you need to know
+Other key definitions you need to know

 Before we go further into explaining this credit card feature, make sure you know what these terms mean: